 A description of how to write a bibliography, including examples and links to forum discussions on the subject.

-Using Modern Language Association (MLA) Format
+The Purdue OWL: Modern Language Association (MLA) Style

-Using American Psychological Association (APA) Format
+The Purdue OWL: American Psychological Association (APA) Style

 Format APA, MLA, Turabian, Chicago Style, footnotes, bibliographies, table of contents.